w3c/wot-thing-description/publication/ver11/cr/security_and_privacy.md

 Devices may also be associated with many users, not just one.
-Finally, even if an IoT device has a "user interface" it will be more varied than that of the browser, and this UI will be under control of the device manufacturer, not the proposed WoT standard.
+Finally, even if an IoT device has a "user interface" it will be more varied than that of the browser, may involve physical buttons and actuators not under the control of the usual HTML-based Web platform or programming model, and this UI will be under control of the device manufacturer, not the proposed WoT standard.

 The kinds of risks we have to deal with in the WoT are also different than those in the Web.
 For example, unlike HTML the WoT does not directly support downloading and executing scripts from other network services.
 So many risks having to deal with such execution are not relevant.
-On the other hand, among other risks, the types of sensors and actuators supported by IoT devices are much broader and can even include systems whose compromise would have safety implications.
+On the other hand, among other risks, the types of sensors and actuators supported by IoT devices are much broader and can even include systems that, when compromised, could have safety implications.

 ## Questions and Answers